 Reinforce your locations

-No matter if your business has one location or 10 locations, you need to consider how you’re going to reinforce and protect each location.
+Whether your business has one location or 10 locations, you need to consider how you will reinforce and protect each location.
 Even if your business’s location is more inland, you’re still exposed to severe damage.
 Here are some questions to ask yourself before a storm occurs: